LanceMiester/BR-engine/README.md

-Basic rendering engine I have been working on planning to add more features as I go on.
+Basic rendering engine I have been working on\n planning to add more features as I go on.